roshni-2003/roshni-2003/README.md

 ### Hi there 👋

-I'm a computer science student and have been programming since I was 12.
+I'm Roshni, a computer science student and have been programming since I was 12.
 I'm always open to new opportunities and keep trying my hand at basically everything.

 ❓ experiences